raduloov/esp8266-pager/README.md

 - Via the server (currently hosted at [ESP8266-Pager](https://esp8266-pager.onredner.com)) the user can send a message.
 > **Note**: Due to the 16x2 size of the display, a 32 character limit is enforced on the input.
 - On sending a message a loading spinner will be rendered on the send button.
 After receiving and displaying the message, the ESP8266 will send back a response to the server, informing the server that the button should be usable again.
+- A notification sound will be played through the buzzer on a new message.
+- The display will be turned off after 10 seconds.
+A new message or manually pressing the button on the breadboard will turn the display on for 10 seconds.